conghao321/Nova-MOOC-CMS/README.md

 ### Why Mooc ?

-This is long story, in short, I used many Mooc website, for example, Coursera, Udemy, Udacity and Xuechengonline in China.
+This is long story, but in short, I have experienced many Mooc website, for example, Coursera, Udemy, Udacity and Xuechengonline in China.
 I learned a lot from them, so for long time, I desired to build a comprehensive MOOC website myself.
 Here it comes.